John Nolan (dancer): Dancing with the Stars

 In 2017, Nolan was announced as one of the professional dancers for the first series of Dancing with the Stars.
 He was partnered with RTÉ News reporter, Teresa Mannion.
 They were eliminated in week eight of the competition, finishing in seventh place.

 In 2018, Nolan was partnered with actress and comedian, Deirdre O'Kane.
 On 25 March 2018, O'Kane and Nolan reached the final of the show finishing as joint-runners up alongside, Anna Geary and Kai Widdrington.

 In 2019, Nolan was partnered with television and radio presenter, Mairéad Ronan.
 In the final on 24 March 2019, receiving more votes than both finalists Johnny Ward & Emily Barker and Cliona Hagan & Robert Rowiński, Ronan and Nolan were named as champions.
 Nolan became the first professional dancer to make two consecutive finals in a row.

 In 2020, Nolan was partnered with RTÉ broadcaster, Mary Kennedy.
 Nolan and Kennedy reached the ninth week of the competition, they were eliminated in a dance-off against eventual finalists Grainne Gallanagh and Kai Widdrington.

 In 2022, Nolan partnered television presenter, Gráinne Seoige.
 Seoige and Nolan reached the eighth week of the competition, they were eliminated in a dance-off against Jordan Conroy and Salome Chachua.

 In 2023, Nolan was partnered with Derry Girls actress, Leah O'Rourke.
-They were the first couple to be eliminated from the competition.
+They were the first couple eliminated from the competition.